Published at: 2025-10-30

 -

-Business Buttons are tightly integrated with specific business processes or data operations.
-After execution, edited field values are automatically saved (provided the object isn’t configured to trigger approvals upon editing).
-By default, these will trigger field-change or field-update workflows.
+Business Button: Business Buttons are typically tied to specific business processes or data operations.
+When a Business Button operation completes, edited field values are automatically saved (precondition: the object is not configured to trigger approvals on edit).
+By default, this will trigger workflows that run on field changes/field updates.

 -

-Q: Does the workflow notification tab support permission controls?
+Q. Does the workflow notification tab support permission control?

 -